anthonyfreedomhowell/Aloha-World/README.md

 # Aloha-World
-This is a simple Aloha world project
+This is a simple Aloha world project.
+This program prints "Aloha World!".